reflectoring/reflectoring.github.io/_posts/2021-04-30-exploring-a-spring-boot-app-with-actuator-and-jq.md

 }
 ```

-We can then fetch the individual metrics data.
-For e.g.,
+We can then fetch the individual metrics data:

  ```shell
 $ curl http://localhost:8080/actuator/metrics/jvm.memory.used | jq